Joezhou1211/7-11_Fuel_Price_Monitor/README.md

 ### Generating Price Chart:

 The script generates a price chart using Matplotlib.
-The chart includes U91 prices and the highest price in the last 90 days.
+The chart includes price trends for each fuel type and the highest price in the last 90 days.
 ### Sending Alert Emails:

 The script sends an alert email if the current price exceeds 105% of the last alert price.